Skip to main content

 Scanning nodes1-364 vCPUs512 GB100 GB SSD1 Gbps

 The Binarly Scanner is made up of many components that have high resource requirements.
-The scanner must be deployed on a dedicated node group to prevent resource contention, Out Of Memory failures, and degraded performance.
+The scanner should be deployed on a dedicated node group to prevent resource contention, Out Of Memory failures, and degraded performance.
+Additionally, a low priorityClass should be assigned to the scanner pods.

 Binarly strongly recommend monitoring the resource usage of the scanner pods and using this information to right-size the the scanning node group.